 How did this happen?

-When we disaggregate data into two different sub-groups, the real situation appears; in extreme instances, it becomes reverse.
+When we disaggregate data into two different sub-groups, the real situation appears; in extreme instances, it reverses.

 Those situations are identified as “Simpson’s paradox” because Edward Simpson explained the phenomenon using hypothetical data as far back as 1951.
 However, prior to him, Yule demonstrated the bias again using hypothetical data set much earlier: in 1903.

 According to statisticians, Simpson’s paradox, by definition, is not a true paradox; rather, it is a statistical illusion and could also be called aggregate bias.
 It is also a manifestation of confounding effects.

 Its practical implications could well be devastating, particularly when we make decisions based on aggregate data.

 In the above example, if the decision-makers were not aware of this, they would have allocated resources erroneously to Richmond instead of New York City to reduce the death rate due to pulmonary tuberculosis.

 This bias seems to have been occurring much more commoner than earlier thought.

 Here are a few more examples;

-Hospital admissions of men with psychiatric illnesses over the years; gone up or down?
+Hospital admissions of men with psychiatric illnesses over the years; have gone up or down?

 I created the following table using data that appeared in a short paper in the British Medical Journal.

-According to the first table, the admission rates of men with psychiatric illnesses out of all admissions with such illnesses have declined slightly from 1970 to 1975.
+According to the first table, the admission rates of men with psychiatric illnesses out of all admissions with such illnesses declined slightly from 1970 to 1975.

 |Admission rate||46.4% (343/739)||46.2% (238/515)|

 Now, look at the following disaggregated data by age.
 The pattern reversed; the male admission rates have gone up.

 |Those aged <=65||59.4% (255/429)||60.5% (156/258)|